Coherence creation in an optically thick medium by matched propagation of a chirped laser pulse pair: Mathematical model

 \section{Mathematical model}

-A semiclassical approach is used for studying the propagation of the FC pulses in a medium consisting of lambda-structured atoms: the internal electronic state of the atoms is treated in the frame of quantum mechanics, while the laser pulses are described by the classical electric field
+We use a semiclassical approach for studying the propagation of the FC pulses in a medium of $\Lambda$-atoms: the internal electronic state of the atoms is treated in the frame of quantum mechanics, while the laser pulses are described by the classical electric field

-and the propagation is given by the classical Maxwell equations.
+The propagation of this field is given by the classical Maxwell equations.
 In Eq. (\ref{eq:field}) $\mathcal{E}_i$ is the complex field amplitude of the $\text{i}^{\text{th}}$ laser pulse, which changes slowly in time and space compared to the frequency $\omega_i$ and wave number $k_i$ ($i \in \set{1,2}$).
 The propagation of the pulses is considered in one direction.
 The central frequencies of the laser pulses are given by $\omega_i$.
-The same small frequency modulation is assumed for both laser pulses at the boundary of the medium, which is incorporated in the complex amplitude of the electrical strength $\mathcal{E}_i\sim\exp\fun{\ii\beta t^2}$, $\beta$ is referred to as the ``speed of chirp''.
+In what follows, we assume that the pulses on the input boundary of the medium have a same linear frequency modulation (chirp), the range of which is much smaller than the transition frequencies.
+This allows us to incorporate the chirp into the slowly varying complex field amplitude $\mathcal{E}_i$ as a time-dependent phase: $\mathcal{E}_i\sim\exp\fun{\ii\beta t^2}$, $\beta$ being referred to as the `speed of the chirp'.

-The medium in which this pair of classical FC pulses propagate is modelled by identical, noninteracting and motionless atoms, which are all initially prepared in one of their internal ground states (for example, in state $\ket{2}$.)
-We divide the medium into small segments, in which the back action of the atoms on the electric field can be neglected.
-The laser pulses drive the dipole-allowed transitions between two metastable states and a common excited state quasi-resonantly, so the atom can be described on the Hilbert-space spanned by the energy-eigenstates (bare states) $\left\{\ket{0},\ket{1}, \ket{2}\right\}$ with lambda-type linkages (Figure \ref{fig:lambda}), where each pulse couples one transition.
+The medium in which this pair of classical FC pulses propagates is modeled by identical, noninteracting and motionless atoms, which are all initially prepared in one of their internal ground states (for example, in state $\ket{2}$.)
+We divide the medium into small segments, inside which we can neglect the back action of the atoms on the electric field.
+Since the dipole-allowed transitions between two metastable states and a common excited state are quasi-resonantly driven, the atom can be described on the Hilbert-space spanned by the energy-eigenstates (bare states) $\left\{\ket{0},\ket{1}, \ket{2}\right\}$ with lambda-type linkages (Figure \ref{fig:lambda}), where each pulse couples one transition.
 In our model, the difference of the transition frequencies is small, thus $\omega_1\approx\omega_2$ and $k_1=k_2=k_x$ hold for the central frequencies and wave numbers of the coupling laser pulses.
 This coupling scheme may be realized by an $F=1\to F'=0$ transition in an atom interacting with two laser pulses having $\sigma^+$ and $\sigma^-$ polarizations.